joshbegley/nyt-latest/previous.md

 **What Pochettino and USMNT players learned about each other at the Gold Cup**\
-`The Gold Cup was Mauricio Pochettino first and only tournament dress rehearsal before the World Cup.
+`The Gold Cup was Mauricio Pochettino's first and only tournament dress rehearsal before the World Cup.
 So how did he grade out?`\
 https://nytimes.com/athletic/6478129/2025/07/07/mauricio-pochettino-gold-cup-first-tournament-usmnt-players/

 **Fantasy baseball cheat sheet: Bench Shota Imanaga vs. Yankees and more THE BAT X insights**\